Controlling animal disease

 As required by EU directives, we have contingency plans which set out what Defra, our agencies and people who keep animals must do if there is an outbreak of an exotic notifiable disease.

 We review these contingency plans every year, so we can take into account any lessons learned from incidents of disease, public consultations or the trial exercises we carry out.

-The Great Britain and Northern Ireland contingency plan outlines how all the administrations work together in case of an outbreak.
+The United Kingdom contingency plan for exotic notifiable diseases outlines how all the administrations work together in case of an outbreak.
 The devolved administrations each have their own contingency plans.

 Testing our response to outbreaks of disease

 We regularly test our contingency plans and related processes and procedures.

 In 2010, we ran a national exercise, Exercise Silver Birch, to test our response to a large-scale outbreak of Foot and Mouth Disease, and published an evaluation report.

 In 2013 we ran another large scale exercise testing our response to an outbreak of Classical Swine Fever.
 An evaluation report for Exercise Walnut was published.